una/una.github.io/_posts/blog/2017-01-26-save-for-offline.md

             // Respond with it
             return networkResponse;
           }).catch(function() {
-            // If there is no internet connection, try to match the request
+            // If no internet connection, try to match request
             // to some of our cached resources return cache.match(event.request);
           })